TobyCyan/DClasser/README.md

 # DClasser

+> **Note:** This project is part of a course assignment exploring the use of AI tools to prompt and orchestrate other AI tools — specifically, using an LLM-powered script to classify free-text student responses at scale.

 AI-powered keyword classifier for student expectations.
 Reads an `expectations.csv` file, sends each student response to the OpenAI API, and writes space-separated keywords back into a `Keywords` column.

 ## Requirements